Year of entry 2024

 You’ll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.

-A bachelor degree with a 2:1 (hons) in computer science.
+A bachelor degree with a First (hons) in computer science.
 Other Computing based degrees may be considered on a case by case basis.

 We require all applicants to have studied a breadth of relevant modules including significant programming (including C++), systems development, data structures and algorithms, with strong marks across all these modules.
 Prior exposure to the mathematics relevant to computer graphics, in particular linear algebra, is strongly recommended.